flavor-finance/custom-prize-strategy/README.md

 Install [Truffle](https://www.trufflesuite.com/docs/truffle/getting-started/installation) if needed.

 Add variable in `.env` file (use `.env.example` as a reference).
 For `HDWALLET_MNEMONIC` use mnemonic phrases from your MetaMask Test account or any other Ethereum wallet.
-Sign up [Infura](https://infura.io/) for recieving `INFURA_API_KEY`.
+Sign up [Infura](https://infura.io/) for receiving `INFURA_API_KEY`.

 ### Deploy Prize Pool Contract

 Deploy prize pool contracts using the [Prize Pool Builder](https://builder.pooltogether.com/).
-Make sure to select same the network as will be using in further FlavorContracts depoyment.
+Make sure to select same the network as will be using in further FlavorContracts deployment.
 The Single Random Winner strategy will be used, and will be modified later.
 [Pool Contracts Project Documentation](https://github.com/pooltogether/pooltogether-pool-contracts/tree/version-3)

 Save Prize Pool contract address as `prizePoolAddress` and Prize Strategy contract address `prizeStrategyContract` for references in the next steps.